Wedding Attire

 Some popular cocktail attire options:

-Summer: Light, airy fabrics; bold prints.
+Summer: Light, airy fabrics; bold prints or patterns.

-Winter: Jewel tones, elegant layering pieces.
+Winter: Jewel tones and elegant layering pieces.

 Spring/Fall: Pastels or muted tones; scarves or light jackets for cooler evenings.